ayoun

 RECENT PUBLICATIONS:

-Ayoun, D. (in press).
+Ayoun, D. (2024).
 Morphological variability in the L2 acquisition of French gender and number agreement: a longitudinal study.
-In Oxford Handbook of French Language, M. McLaughlin & W. Ayres-Bennett (eds).
+In Oxford Handbook of French Language, M. McLaughlin & W. Ayres-Bennett (eds), pp. 658–684.
 Oxford University Press.
 Invited submission.

 Ayoun, D. (2022)(Ed.).
 The Acquisition of GenderCross-linguistic perspectives.
 Amsterdam: John Benjamins.